 You can still encounter screwworms in other parts of the world such as Central America and the Caribbean.

 That wraps up our list of parasites that use the skin to breed.
-To learn more, follow the links on the next page.
+To learn more, follow the links below.

 - Centers for Disease Control and Prevention.
 "Lice."
 May 16, 2008.
 (May 27, 2010) http://www.cdc.gov/lice/